 Two marinas include 469 rental docks, comfort stations, gasoline fuel stations, parking facilities, concession areas and a variety of rental boats.

 Salt Fork State Park also offers an 18-hole golf course, nine picnic areas with tables and grills, a 2,500-foot swimming beach, and 14 scenic hiking trails.

-Salt Fork Lake Location ~ courtesy of Google Maps
+Salt Fork Lake Location ~ Google Maps

 GoFishOhio Fishing Polls….

 Ohio Lake Maps by ODNR Region 1-5

 Ohio’s Turn In a Poacher -“TIP” program – helps to curtail poaching throughout the state by involving the public in reporting wildlife violations.
 If you observe a wildlife violation, click here and submit the form online or print the form and mail to:

 2045 Morse Rd., Bldg G | Columbus, Ohio 43229-6693